sanaulla123/aws-modern-application-workshop/module-2/README.md

 ## Module 2a: Deploying a Service with AWS Fargate

-### Creating a Flask Service Container

-#### Building A Docker Image
+### Building A Docker Image

-Next, you will create a docker container image that contains all of the code and configuration required to run the Mythical Mysfits backend as a microservice API created with Flask.
+Next, you will create a docker container image that contains all of the code and configuration required to run the Mythical Mysfits backend as a microservice API created with Go.
 We will build the docker container image within Cloud9 and then push it to the Amazon Elastic Container Registry, where it will be available to pull when we create our service using Fargate.

 All of the code required to run our service backend is stored within the `/module-2/app/` directory of the repository you've cloned into your Cloud9 IDE.
-If you would like to review the Python code that uses Flask to create the service API, view the `/module-2/app/service/mythicalMysfitsService.py` file.
+If you would like to review the Go code to create the service API, view the `/module-2/app/service/mythicalMysfitsService.go` file.

 Docker comes already installed on the Cloud9 IDE that you've created, so in order to build the docker image locally, all we need to do is run the following commands in the Cloud9 terminal: